tensorflow/tfjs/tfjs-automl/README.md

 import * as automl from '@tensorflow/tfjs-automl';
 import * as tf from '@tensorflow/tfjs';
-// You can load the graph model using any IO handler const graphModel = await tf.loadGraphModel(string|io.IOHandler) // a url or ioHandler instance
+// You can load the graph model using any IO handler const graphModel = await tf.loadGraphModel(string|io.IOHandler); // a url or ioHandler instance
 // You can load the dictionary using any api available to the platform const dict = loadDictionary("path/to/dict.txt");
 const model = new automl.ImageClassificationModel(graphModel, dict);